leigu/brave-tracer-example/README.md

 * Unlimited level of nested client tracing
 * A simple and easy to use API that can be used to trace any block of Java code or method

+## Brave, REST, and Brave Tracer
+To unlock the true potential of Zipkin, see [how one can integrate Brave, REST, and Brave Tracer to unlock the true potential of Zipkin](https://github.com/leigu/brave-resteasy-example).
 ## How to Install and Run ##

 ### Download and Install